What is business process automation?

 Business process automation, otherwise known as BPA, uses technology to streamline tasks that would typically require manual effort.
 BPA helps you hand off tasks that would be otherwise time-consuming or inefficient to manage on your own.

 Some areas are a natural fit for full business process automation: Customer service workflows are a good example.
-An automated system can receive inquiries, analyze the issue, direct the customer to the right resource, and in many cases, help the customer find the solution without ever speaking to an employee.
+An automated system, like a chatbot, can receive inquiries, analyze the issue, direct the customer to the right resource, and in many cases, help the customer find the solution without ever speaking to an employee.
 Artificial intelligence handles the entire process, start to finish.

 You can imagine the resources that robotic process automation can save for a small business.
 But while some areas of your business can benefit from digital transformation, others still need a human touch.

-The hiring process is an example of this hybrid workflow.
+The hiring process is another example of this kind of hybrid workflow.
 An automation tool can screen applications using parameters set by the company.
 Once the applicant pool is narrowed down to the best candidates, the hiring manager takes over from the BPA software for interviews and reference checks.

 What are the benefits of business process automation?